Harsh1s/GraceCoin/README.md

 # GraceCoin

-A Cryptocurrency written from scratch utilising blockchain and P
+A Cryptocurrency written from scratch utilising blockchain and PoW.

 Made in c++